-Until , 2011, all dealers that buy, sell or trade our ADSs, whether or not participating in this offering, may be required to deliver a prospectus.
+Through and including June 6, 2011, all dealers that buy, sell or trade our ADSs, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the dealer's obligation to deliver a prospectus when acting as an underwriter and with respect to unsold allotments or subscriptions.